 Better players will like the small amount of offset and thin profile, while average ballstrikers will likely be a little anxious at address.

 Performance: Incredible Control & Feel at Impact

 Control and feel.
 If those aren’t the words that you are looking for, then this isn’t the set of irons that you should be looking at.
 This set offers the most control compared to other sets that focus more on distance and forgiveness.

-The feel of this set is unreal.
+The feel of the Ping Blueprint irons set at impact is unreal.
 The forged club head paired with the blade design result in an awesome sound and feel at impact.
 It’s a very muted sound, which makes it feel like you are hardly hitting the ball at all.

 Due to the forged design, which Ping has absolutely mastered over the last few years, there are very few air bubbles in the club heads.
 That results in consistent distance control when hit on the center of the club face.
 Non-f0rged clubs, on the other hand, have more air bubbles that result in large inconsistencies in distance.